Sequences in Loops

 assert(testMin == 0)

-If we test this program in Logika’s symexe mode, the final assert will hold – we have enough information to know what the sequence will look like after calling addOne.
+If we try to verify this program in Logika’s auto mode, the final assert will hold – we have enough information to know exactly the minimum value in test.